anitagold/30-days-of-Udacity/README.md

 #### Computer Vision ND:

 1. Section 1: Introduction to Computer Vision - Lesson 4: Image Representation & Classification Concepts 15-21 finished.

+### Day 24: 10/01/2019.

+#### Deep Learning ND:

+1. Section 2: Neural Networks - Lesson 7: Deep Learning with PyTorch Concepts 11-20 finished.
+2. I watched a podcast clip with Lex Fridman and Jeremy Howard: https://www.youtube.com/watch?v=Bi7f1JSSlh8&list=PLrAXtmErZgOeciFP3CBCIEElOJeitOr41 This is just a short clip, I plan to watch the full episode, because it was very interesting!
+3. This podcast was about active learning (in machine learning), so I searched what it is, and I've read the concept here: https://en.wikipedia.org/wiki/Active_learning_(machine_learning)

+#### Computer Vision ND:

+1. Section 1: Introduction to Computer Vision - Lesson 4: Image Representation & Classification finished.
+2. I've learned more about HSL and HSV color model from Wikipedia: https://en.wikipedia.org/wiki/HSL_and_HSV

+Encouragement: Good job, @labibaR and @Mohamed ChoukriB !
+Keep up the good work!
+Great to see you here, @LauraT , @HelenaB , @Juan CarlosK , @OlgaT , @Imroze , @ZsoltB , @FridaR and @Jacqueline SusanM !